schellenberg/computerscience20/docs/_sources/Python/Overview/MultipleTurtlesAndForLoops.rst.txt

 A codelens demonstration is a good way to help you visualize exactly how the flow of control works with the for loop.
+Click on the **Show CodeLens** button in the example above.
 Try stepping forward and backward through the program by pressing the buttons.
 You can see the value of ``name`` change as the loop iterates through the list of friends.

-.. codelens:: for-loops-iteration-example-1

-    for name in ["Joe", "Amy", "Brad", "Angelina", "Zuki", "Thandi", "Paris"]: print("Hi ", name, "  Please come to my party on Saturday!")

 .. note::